acremonezi/minetest_server/README.md

 The hardware where you will run this "Minetest Server" environment can be:
 1. your personal computer,
 2. a single board computer such as raspiberry pi or
-3. any VPS server available online if you would like to expose it to remotely playiers access over Internet for example.
+3. any VPS server available online if you would like to expose it to remote playiers access over Internet for example. (please pay extra attention regarding acess protection and security)